Eric Corriel Studios

 Image courtesy of Eric Corriel Studios

-Enter The Machine 1.0 is a series of “file portraits” that effectively turns hard drives inside out, putting their contents on display in raw form Shown in Manhattan (NY), Miami (FL), Poughkeepsie (NY), Queens (NY), Alexandria (VA), Brooklyn (NY)
+Enter The Machine 1.0 expands the boundaries of portraiture to include digital entities such as files, folders, programs, and systems Shown in Manhattan (NY), Miami (FL), Poughkeepsie (NY), Queens (NY), Alexandria (VA), Brooklyn (NY)

 Enter The Machine : exhibition shot; photo by Brett Wood